Vermont Cannabis Retail Sales Surpassed $6 Million in 2022

 MONTPELIER — In November, Vermont’s second month of retail cannabis sales, retailers across the state sold more than $3.8 million worth of flower and other cannabis products, quickly dwarfing October figures, according to a monthly revenue report released on Friday by the state’s Agency of Administration.

 Shortly before the holidays last month, October revenues were released, revealing that sales topped $2.6 million.
-In the first two months of the legal market – October and November combined – Vermont retail sales have surpassed $6.1 million.
+In the first three months of the legal market – October, November and December – Vermont retail sales have surpassed $6.1 million.

-According to figures from the Vermont Department of Taxes, the 14% cannabis excise tax, which must be applied to all adult use cannabis purchases at retailers, brought in $532,684 in November.
-An additional 6% sales tax, which must also be leveraged on cannabis products, brought in another $228,293 that month.
+According to figures from the Vermont Department of Taxes, the 14% cannabis excise tax, which must be applied to all adult use cannabis purchases at retailers, brought in $532,684 in November and December.
+An additional 6% sales tax, which must also be leveraged on cannabis products, brought in another $228,293 in those months.

 At the start of November only around nine or 10 dispensaries were open.
 That number had around doubled by the end of the month, as the Control Board issued a steady stream of Vermont dispensary and manufacturing licenses.

 Vermont Cannabis Control Board Executive Director Brynn Hare told Seven Days last month that revenues from November, December and even January could be more indicative of what the state can expect from an established market.